Watch: Inflation Refund Checks Now Being Sent

 Free Breakfast and Lunch for More Than 2.7M Students

-Governor Hochul's plan will help save money, address food insecurity and create more opportunities for students to succeed.
+This program helps parents save money, address food insecurity, and create more opportunities for students to succeed.

 STAR Program Delivers $2.3B in Tax Relief for New Yorkers